RMIT-SEPT/majorproject-2-thurs-18-30-5/README.md

 #### Build
 `npm run test` if testing the frontend project or
-`docker build .` to test the dockerised backend project
+`docker build -f Dockerfile -t agme-app:prod .` to test the dockerised frontend project

 #### Deploy
 In order to enable CICD, the project will need to be setup with CircleCI: